-In a separate pot, bring water almost to a boil and mix in one packet of Kool-Aid.
+Bring water almost to a boil in a separate pot and mix in one packet of Kool-Aid.
 Transfer one silk scarf from the first pot to the pot with the Kool-Aid, stirring gently to dye the silk evenly.

 The longer you leave the silk in the pot, the darker and more evenly it will be dyed, but I think I actually prefer the ones with some color variation!

 Once you’re happy with the color, transfer the pot to the sink and rinse under cool water to remove the excess dye.
 Hang to dry.